MattRyder/LifeCMS/README.md

 LifeCMS is an ASP.NET Core microservice product, using React to power the front-end user experiences.

 A Dockerfile is provided in order to build each service, and a docker-compose.yml file has been produced to aid the operation and management of the product.

+To find out more about the architecture of the platform, check out [ARCHITECTURE.md](./ARCHITECTURE.md)

 ## Licence